EricLBuehler/candle-vllm/README.md

 # candle-vllm

-Efficent platform for inference and serving local LLMs including an OpenAI compatible API server.
+Efficient platform for inference and serving local LLMs including an OpenAI compatible API server.

+## Overview
+`candle-vllm` is designed to interface locally served LLMs using an OpenAI compatible API server. `candle-vllm` can serve a single model per instance
+(multiple `candle-vllm`s could serve different ones).

+- During initial setup, the model and tokenizer are loaded and other parameters are initialized.

+- When a request is received, it is parsed, verified, and converted to a prompt.
+Finally, the model runs on said prompt returning the output.

+- This process is abstracted by a trait `ModulePipeline` which acts like the `Module` trait in `Candle`.
+It provides a clean interface for new pipelines to be rapidly implemented.

+## Features
+- OpenAI compatible API server provided for serving LLMs.
+- `ModulePipeline` trait acts like the `Module` trait in `Candle`.
+It provides a clean interface for new pipelines to be rapidly implemented.

 ## Resources
 - Python implementation: [`vllm-project`](https://github.com/vllm-project/vllm)